Skip to main content

 Project planning is one of the core project management software features.
 The planning phase is when you’re figuring out what needs to get done.

-Project planning features allow you to set project goals, milestones, and objectives as you outline key tasks, due dates, and dependencies.
+Project planning features allow you to set project goals, milestones, and objectives, and outline key tasks, due dates, and dependencies.
 Project planning visualization tools such as Gantt charts, schedules, or calendars, show you how the pieces of your project fit together so you can keep work on track as the project evolves.

 2. Task Management